Updated: March 31, 2020

-“Consular processing” is the term for what happens when you live outside the U.S. and you apply to come to this country and be admitted as a permanent resident.
-You’ll file your forms and have your interview at a U.S. Department of State consulate office in the country where you reside.
-If you live outside the U.S. at the time of filing, consular processing is your only path for immigrating to the U.S.
+“Consular processing” is the term used when applying for an immigrant visa from outside the U.S. You will be working with both U.S. Department of State and U.S. Department of Homeland Security as you finish your green card application.
+If you live outside the U.S. at the time of filing, consular processing may be your only path for immigrating to the U.S.

 Step 2: Await the decision on your immigrant petition

-The National Visa Center will notify you and your petitioner of three things:
+The National Visa Center (NVC) will notify you and your petitioner of three things:

 - When they’ve received your visa petition